-Andy Kachor has served as the NOFAS Media Producer since 2010.
-He produces, videotapes, and edits interviews with leading FASD researchers, scientists, community advocates, and FASD family members.
-Andy designs graphics for print and online and coordinates social media for NOFAS.
+Andy Kachor has served as the NOFAS Communications Director since 2010.
+He produces and edits NOFAS videos, including training videos and interviews with leading FASD researchers, scientists, community advocates, and family members of individuals living with FASD.
+Andy manages the NOFAS website, designs graphics for print and online, coordinates social media for NOFAS, manages NOFAS’ digital databases, and produces the NOFAS Weekly Roundup email newsletter.
 Andy has a background in video production, graphic design, and community media development.
 Previously, he produced media for Appalshop, an arts and education organization based in Whitesburg, Kentucky.
 He earned a BFA in media production from New York University.

 NOFAS Board of Directors